Samuel-pwd/subnett-calculator/README.md

 - CIDR notation and binary math
 - Network segmentation concepts
 - How to build and deploy a web app from scratch
-- Git workflow and deployment to Vercel
+- Git workflow and deployment to Render

 ## 🖥️ Local Development